Optical Seismology and the

 • Water (Liquid or Frozen)

 This session explores how optical seismology and other novel seismic sensing technologies enabling new observations of dynamic processes of water and ice.
-It will feature contributions ranging from ocean acoustics, seafloor monitoring, weather events, to cryoseismology and glaciological applications.
-By bridging marine, atmospheric through to cryospheric settings, the session highlights how dense, high-frequency, distributed measurements are reshaping the study of coupled Earth system processes with the hydrosphere.
+It will feature contributions ranging from ocean acoustics, seafloor monitoring and weather events to cryoseismology and glaciological applications.
+By bridging marine, atmospheric and cryospheric settings, the session highlights how dense, high-frequency, distributed measurements are reshaping the study of coupled Earth system processes with the hydrosphere.

 • “The field is on fire … the year over year growth of papers on these topics has been between 30% and 50% for the last seven years.”